-The Applicant is now applying for a General Lease - Recreational Use, for the use and maintenance of two existing mooring buoys not previously authorized by the Commission.
-No prior lease or application for the buoys exists, however the previous upland owners registered the buoys with TRPA on September 30, 2009 (Registration No. 1104).
+The Applicant is now applying for a General Lease - Recreational Use for the use and maintenance of the two existing mooring buoys.
+Staff recommends issuance of a General Lease - Recreational Use to the Applicant.

-The Applicant will pay \$807 in compensation for the unauthorized occupation of State lands by the two mooring buoys for the period of July 3, 2021 through October 24, 2022, the day before the beginning date of the proposed lease.
+The Applicant will pay \$299 in compensation for the unauthorized occupation of State lands by the two mooring buoys for the period of May 24, 2022 through December 8, 2022, the day before the beginning date of the proposed lease.
 Additionally, the proposed lease will require the Applicant to indemnify the State for the entire period of unauthorized occupation, ensuring the State is protected.

-The subject mooring buoys are privately owned and maintained, used for the docking and mooring of boats, and facilitate recreational boating.
+The subject mooring buoys are privately owned and maintained and facilitate recreational boating.
 Recreational boating is a water-dependent use that is generally consistent with the common law Public Trust Doctrine.
 The California Legislature has identified private recreational boating facilities as an authorized use of Public Trust land.
 (Pub.
 Resources Code, §6503.5.)

-The subject mooring buoys are located directly lakeward of the upland property and occupy a relatively small area of the lake.
+The subject mooring buoys have existed for many years at this location, are located directly lakeward of the upland property, and occupy a relatively small area of the lake.
+TRPA registered the buoys on June 27, 2019 (Registration No. 10519).

 The proposed lease does not alienate the State's fee simple interest or permanently impair public rights.
 The lease is limited to a 10-year term, does not grant the lessee exclusive rights to the lease premises, and reserves an easement to the public for Public Trust-consistent uses.
 Upon termination of the lease, the lessee may be required to remove all improvements from State land and restore the lease premises to their original condition.